On this page

 Conversely, they can be useful when you have quite simple triggers.
 This is a common strategy in natural resource management where a management plan is put into action when a threshold value is crossed, for example, in water or air quality.

 A process is not the answer to every problem though.
-Complex situations and ‘wicked problems’ often need other strategies, such as deliberative engagement and consultation.
+Complex situations and ‘wicked problems’ often need other strategies, such as innovation, deliberative engagement and consultation.

 For example, a process may be needed when